anttisalonen/progbook/rst/js2.rst

 *Exercise*: Once you've implemented this button, you might want to experiment with increasing the maximum number from 25 to something larger, for example 5000.
 See if your algorithm still finds the correct number with a small number of guesses.
 Make sure you define the maximum number only once in the source code such that there's no worry of your different functions going out of sync.

-Calling a Javascript function at page load
+Calling a JavaScript function at page load
 ==========================================

 A quick search online reveals a way to do this: